 If you are getting the train in to Budapest-Keleti then you only need to walk 500 metres West along Rákóczi út and you are in the center.
 If your accomodation is on the other side of the city you may want to use a cab.

-Buda and Pest are both nice, both have advantages and disadvantages, so check the map or the things you are drawn to and choose somewhere based on that.
+When deciding where to stay in Budapest, Buda and Pest are both nice, both have advantages and disadvantages, so check the map or the things you are drawn to and you could choose somewhere based on that.
 A general rule of thumb is, Buda tends to have more grandeur and Pest is busier.

 Budapest has some of the best nightlife I have ever experienced.
-From huge outdoor bars that incorporate food stalls, to underground clubs that have several mini dance floors all with different genre’s of music, Budapest has it all.
-Every night of the week is lively too, so not just Friday and Saturday.
+From huge outdoor ruin bars that incorporate food stalls, to underground clubs that have several mini dance floors all with different genre’s of music, Budapest has the lot.
+Every night of the week is lively too, not just Friday and Saturday.

 The ruin bars are worth visiting, the most popular of which is Szimpla Kert.
 They are good value and unique to Budapest, so definitely check them out.
 Some folks like large multi floor bars like Instant, a popular jaunt, and some like low key riverside hangout bars, so obviously stroll towards the water to find them.

 Another aspect I like is that the majority of drinkers are locals, whereas my preconceived idea of Budapest was that it would be all stag do’s and foreign party goers.
 There’s something for everyone here, so you shouldn’t miss a good night out in this city!

 If you are travelling in a group, try BeersOnWheels Budapest, they were great with me and my friends.

 There are lots of great places to eat beautiful food in this bustling city, and finding cruelty free meals is very easy.

 My favourite is the “Vegan Garden” on Dob Utca, which is an incredible food market with a choice of burgers, hot dogs, “chicken” strips, ice cream and more.